St. Vitus Cathedral – the Hilltop sight packed with history

 History and construction of the St. Vitus Cathedral

 The Emperor loved by all Czechs – Charles IV, founded the Cathedral in 1344.
 He wanted to turn Prague into the greatest city of Europe and a huge, representative cathedral was the first step.
-The first architect Charles IV called to Prague was a Frenchman called Matthias of Arras.
-His idea of a cathedral with polygonal chapels can still be seen in the back part of the cathedral.
+The first architect Charles IV was to invite to Prague was a Frenchman who’s name was Matthias of Arras.
+You can see his idea idea of a cathedral with polygonal chapels in the back part of the cathedral.
 However, he died just eight years after the construction started.